bahelit/ctrl_plus_revise/README.md

 * [X] Docker - pull based on GPU type
 * [X] Custom keyboard shortcuts
 * [X] Settings menu for Ollama connection
+* [X] Improve model management - Download and update modals from the settings
 * [ ] Chatbot and chat history (chat with an AI and save the chat history)
 * [ ] Clipboard not working in flatpak even though it works native in Wayland
 * [ ] Create AppImage package